spsforks/SCons-scons-wiki/UnderstandingBuildDir.md

-Okay, I have been trying to beat SCons into submission several times and I kept staring at BuildDir and how it should affect me.
-I *think* I understand it as well as the malfunction most people have with it.  `BuildDir()` <ins>is</ins> somewhat crappily named, but only somewhat.
+Okay, I have been trying to beat SCons into submission several times and I kept staring at VariantDir and how it should affect me.
+I *think* I understand it as well as the malfunction most people have with it.  `VariantDir()` <ins>is</ins> somewhat crappily named, but only somewhat.
 It does what the developers say it does, but they tend to explain the rare use case of multiple build types rather than the common use case of a pristine source tree off in la la land.
 So, we present:

 **Table of Contents**

 [TOC]

 _Comment by [GregNoel](GregNoel): First, there's too much detail, so much so that the (extremely valid) points get lost.
-Second, any attempt to explain BuildDir that doesn't contrast it with Repository is flawed, because that's <ins>exactly</ins> what delivers "a pristine source tree off in la la land."
-Third, BuildDir is badly conflated with the [SCons build model](UsingBuildDir), so that should be discussed here as well.
+Second, any attempt to explain VariantDir that doesn't contrast it with Repository is flawed, because that's <ins>exactly</ins> what delivers "a pristine source tree off in la la land."
+Third, VariantDir is badly conflated with the [SCons build model](UsingVariantDir), so that should be discussed here as well.
 Please contact me directly for more detailed suggestions._

-# Andy's 3 Step Guide To BuildDir()
+# Andy's 3 Step Guide To VariantDir()

-## Step 1: BuildDir() isn't the droid you're looking for
+## Step 1: VariantDir() isn't the droid you're looking for

 If your use case is "Get SCons to quit putting !@#$ in the same directory as my SConscript file and put it over <ins>there</ins> instead."
 You want the variant_dir argument to SConscript().
 Stop here.

-## Step 2: BuildDir() might be the droid you're looking for
+## Step 2: VariantDir() might be the droid you're looking for

 If your use case is "I have this external source tree that I can't pull directly under my SCons directories and can't put an SConscript in it, but I still need to build it without putting SCons droppings all over it."
-You probably want `BuildDir()`.
+You probably want `VariantDir()`.
 To me, this is the most common case because it resembles the pristine "source" directory that people familiar with GNU want.

-## Step 3: BuildDir() is definitely the droid you're looking for
+## Step 3: VariantDir() is definitely the droid you're looking for

 If your use case is "I need multiple types of builds and targets built simultaneously."
-You almost certainly want `BuildDir()`.
+You almost certainly want `VariantDir()`.
 I won't cover this case here as this is what the main developers cover at length in their descriptions.
 I couldn't possibly explain this as well as they do since I don't really use it yet.

 # Examples:

-## Step 1: BuildDir() isn't the droid you're looking for
+## Step 1: VariantDir() isn't the droid you're looking for

 Let's look at a fairly simple example of an sconstruct.
 What is in the sconscript isn't so relevant, yet.
 Here is what things look like: